-When 2D imaging doesn't cut it: 3D modelling for enhanced insights
+When 2D imaging doesn't cut it: 3D modeling for enhanced insights

 A 3D printed model was used to improve the understanding of the size and morphology of a deformed trapezium.
 Due to the complex anatomical arrangement of the carpal bones with the articulating aspects of the metacarpals, the understating of the anatomy of the bone was extremely difficult to conceptualize on CT scans alone.